Laci21/mimica/MIMICA_HACKATHON_PLAN.md

   - Recent TKF insights where useful.
 - Use the LLM’s text as `reasoningText` so thought bubbles and TKF show real model output.
 - Keep current scripted personas as a reliable fallback for the live demo.

+- **Stretch – Multiple LLM runs per persona:**
+  - Allow running the same persona **2–3 times** through the flow to sample LLM variability.
+  - Aggregate the resulting steps in TKF (via `TKFAggregator`) to see where behaviour is stable vs. flaky.
+  - Because this is token-expensive, treat it as an offline/recorded experiment rather than part of the live demo unless time/budget allow.

 #### 2. Implement a Playwright-based real-browser runner prototype